uptoratlen/gsArchivPDFDownloader/README.md

 ```

 Now the job will start, it will check and create the "downloadtarget" folder.
-It will open a firefox/geckodriver browser and than tries in a loop to download all covers starting from 2000/01 to
+It will open a firefox/geckodriver browser and then tries in a loop to download all covers starting from 2000/01 to
 the current year.
 Than it will save the file.
 After the download is complete (no *.part is seen anymore), the new file is moved to a sub folder of the year.
 In other words the structure of the sample will look like
 ```